tjend/terraform-module-cloudflare/README.md

 - `cloudflare-dns-hosting-status` - which shows whether each domain is active on Cloudflare
 - `dnssec-status` - which shows whether each domain has DNSSEC active on Cloudflare

+## Verify DNS Record Count

+This module will check, by default, that the dns record count at Cloudflare matches the number of records in `var.domains`.
+This allows you to detect any manually added records.

+If you manage records outside of Terraform, you can disable this check by passing in `verify-dns-record-count = false` to the module.